EXXETA/SemanticMocking/README.md

 At the end you assert the return value of this act method or verify an interaction that took place with one of its dependencies.

-The arrange part is the one that can become a little complex in some scenarios and the setup of the dependencies may fill the most lines of your test.
-It is best practice to inspect only one aspect in every unit test, but in those complex setup scenarios we tend to do multiple assertions trying to avoid copy and paste the arrange code to multiple tests or to use private methods.
+The arrange part is the one that can become a little bit complex in some scenarios and the setup of the dependencies may fill the most lines of your test.
+It is best practice to check only one aspect in each unit test, but in complex setup scenarios we tend to perform multiple assertions trying to avoid copying and pasting the arrange code into multiple tests, or to use private methods.

-SemanticMocking will help you to reduce the code that is needed for your arrangements and will provide you a growing reusable mocking api.
+SemanticMocking will help you to reduce the code that is needed for your arrangements and will provide you a reusable mocking api.

 # Hmm, can you show me some examples?
 Sure.
 Let's imagine we have a dialog service that is responsible for showing dialogs to the user